Insight

 After being injured in a Tampa car accident, expect to be contacted by an adjuster from the insurance company of the individual who caused the accident.
 Insurance companies hire insurance adjusters to investigate a specific case and determine how much the claim is worth- and almost always use tricks to try and limit any recovery.
 It’s the objective of an adjuster to devalue a legitimate claim and settle or dispose of it as quickly and inexpensively as possible while avoiding a lawsuit.
 Doing so contributes to keeping the adjuster’s employer profitable.
 In turn, that keeps shareholders happy.
 Don’t ever believe that an adjuster is calling “just to see how you’re doing.”

 The fact that the opposing insurer’s adjuster wants to speak with you doesn’t mean that liability won’t be contested.
 Even if the opposing insurer admits that its insured person was at fault, that doesn’t mean that they won’t strenuously contest your damages.
 They work for the insurance company, not the accident victim.
 Whatever you say to the insurer, however formally or informally, can be used against you in your personal injury case.
-Therefore, you should ALWAYS consult with a personal injury attorney prior to speaking with an insurance adjuster.
+Therefore, you should always consult with a personal injury attorney or hire a lawyer prior to speaking with an insurance adjuster.
 Here are five tricks insurance companies use after Tampa car accidents.

 Here are 5 Tricks Insurance Companies Use After a Car Accident to Not Pay You what You Deserve